mmalewski/mZOIDer/README.md

-# Inzoider Extension for mZOI
+# mZoider Extension for mZOI

 ### Transform your Blender creations into custom 3D prints for mZOI